AJ8GH/bookmark-manager/README.md

 ### Comment on bookmarks

+As a user,
+So that I can share opinions on bookmarks,
+I want to be able to comment on bookmarks

 ### Tag bookmarks into categories

+As a user,
+So that I can easily see which category a bookmark is, I want to be able to add tags to bookmkarks

 ### Filter bookmarks by tag

+As a user,
+So that I can see bookmarks of a specific category,
+I want to be able to filter bookmarks by their tags

 ### Users are restricted to manage only their own bookmarks

+As a user,
+So that other users can't delete or edit my bookmarks, I want to have my bookmarks secured with a password